Curated by Nicola Brandt and Elisa Schaar

 This show presents a rare selection of photographs taken in his youth and recently exhibited at the Museo d’arte Moderna, dell’Informazione e della Fotografia (Musinf) in Senigallia (2018), a legendary place for photography in Italy.
-The black-and-white images of people, objects, and scenes from everyday life give an intimate sense of both the artistic and familial context in which the American-Italian artist’s work emerged and of his unique artistic sensibility in formation.
+The black-and-white images of people, objects and scenes from everyday life give an intimate sense of both the artistic and familial context in which theartist’s work emerged and of his unique artistic sensibility in formation.
 Like his enigmatic glass pieces, which often bear literary titles and evoke symbolic meanings, the atmospheric photographs bring to the fore their subjects’ emotive aspects.

 Taken mostly in Italy, where di Robilant was coming of age amidst the artistic circles of his parents, Betty Stokes and Alvise di Robilant, which included artists Cy Twombly and Rory McEwen, and collectors, such as Giorgio Franchetti, the photographs take the viewer back to a fascinating historical moment in the Italian art scene and also into a particular phase of life, that of adolescence.
 Running through the photographs are themes of sexuality, manhood, privacy, the pastoral, inner life, and initial experiences of loss captured with di Robilant’s characteristic playful and poetic sensitivity.

-Tristano di Robilant has recently had institutional solo exhibitions at the Museum of Contemporary Art, San Diego, California (2016), at the Museum of Palazzo Mocenigo, Venice (2017) and at Musinf in Senigallia, Italy (2018).
-His work is in private and public collections in Europe and the United States, including the Sol LeWitt Collection in Hartford, Connecticut, the Albright-Knox Art Gallery in Buffalo, New York, the MAXXI Museum in Rome, and the Museo del Vetro in Murano.
+Tristano di Robilant has recently had institutional solo exhibitions at the Museum of Contemporary Art, San Diego, California (2016), the Museum of Palazzo Mocenigo, Venice (2017) and Musinf, Senigallia, Italy (2018).
+His work is in private and public collections across Europe and the United States, including the Sol LeWitt Collection in Hartford, Connecticut, the Albright-Knox Art Gallery in Buffalo, New York, the MAXXI Museum in Rome, and the Museo del Vetro in Murano.
 A large-scale public sculpture was installed at Parco dell’Infanzia (with Louise Bourgeois and Giovanni Rizzoli) in Origgio, Milan, in 2016.